adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/realworld.md

 ## Refresh Tokens

-Our token cache checks the token to see if it is expired and prompts the user if the token is no longer valid.
-Since the life of a token is inevitably short (maybe 1 hour), this will still mean that the user is prompted for new credentials most of the time.
+The token cache checks the token to see if it is expired and prompts the user if the token is no longer valid.
+Since the life of a token is inevitably short (maybe one hour), this will still mean that the user is prompted for new credentials most of the time.
 In addition, we have an issue when the app is running for a long time.
 What happens if the user leaves the app running for 2 hours?
 The token we received at the start of the session will be invalid halfway through the session and we will have to restart the app in order to continue.
 Both of these situations are undesirable from the point of view of the user.
 Access tokens eventually expire and we need to explicitly deal with this situation.

 The first part of the solution is to request a _Refresh Token_.
 This is something the identity provider issues when the scope of the request includes an offline scope.
 Only certain identity providers include the ability to request refresh tokens.
 For server-flow:

 * Google: Append the "access_type=offline" to the request.
 * Microsoft Account: Select the wl.offline_access scope in the Azure management portal.
 * Azure AD: Configure Azure AD to support access to the Graph API.

 Facebook and Twitter do not provider refresh tokens.
 Once you have the refresh tokens, you can simply call the refresh API in the Azure Mobile Apps SDK to refresh the token.

 !!! info
     Refresh Tokens are one area that require special consideration when using Custom Authentication.
 Just like with the /.auth/me endpoint, you are on your own when it comes to handling token expiry for custom authentication.

 ### Configuring Refresh Tokens